-Table 6.2: Victim Groups Targeted in Multi-Bias Occurrences

-Victim Group Number of Occurrences

-Black/Asian 1

-Black/Jewish 4

-Black/LGBTQ 1

-Black/LGBTQ-Male 1

-Black/LGBTQ-Woman 1

-Black/Jewish/Palestine 1

-Black/Somali 1

-LGBTQ/Black/Jewish/Trans 1

-LGBTQ/Muslim/Women 1

-LGBTQ-Male/Jewish 1

-Muslim/Jewish 1

-Muslim/Syrian 1

-TOTAL 15
+Table 6.2: Victim Groups Targetee Table 6.2: Victim Groups Targeted in Multi-Bias Occurrences Victim Group Number of Occurrences were categorized as multi-bias in Black/Asian 1 2019, the Black community was Black/Jewish 4 targeted in 11 and members of the Black/LGBTQ 1 Jewish community were targeted in Black/LGBTQ-Male 1 8 (Tables 6.2 and 6.3).
+Black/LGBTQ-Woman 1 Black/Jewish/Palestine 1 The LGBTQ and the Muslim Black/Somali 1 communities were targeted in 6 and LGBTQ/Black/Jewish/Trans 1 3 of the 15 multi-bias occurrences, LGBTQ/Muslim/Women 1 respectively.
+Notably, since 2005, LGBTQ-Male/Jewish 1 religion, race and sexual Muslim/Jewish 1 orientation have been the three Muslim/Syrian 1 most common motivation factors TOTAL 15 for hate crime victimization (Table -6.3).
+0.0).